 In order to boost the digital economy and convert India into a faceless, paperless and cashless society, various modes of alternate payments were made available by the Government and private agencies.
 The country witnessed a mass movement to modernize the way things were being paid for - bank accounts were opened in large numbers, rapid growth was observed in e-payment services, and there was a major boom in the digitally-competent sectors.

-India began investing its resources towards achieving a more technologically advanced digital payment system, and Hitachi contributed to this movement with its comprehensive non-cash payment solutions like PoS services, transit solutions, and digital payment platforms like UPI, Bharat QR, electronic toll collection, e-commerce payment gateways & card issuance solutions.
+India began investing its resources towards achieving a more technologically advanced electronic payment system, and Hitachi contributed to this movement with its comprehensive non-cash payment solutions like PoS payment system, transit solutions, and digital payment technologies like UPI, Bharat QR, electronic toll collection, e-commerce payment gateways & card issuance solutions.

-With almost 700,000 PoS devices under its management and 55,000 whitelabel ATM's offering card-to-card money transfers across banks, Hitachi aided the cashless transactions in a big way.
+With almost 700,000 PoS devices under its management and 55,000 whitelabel ATM's offering card-to-card money transfers across banks, Hitachi aided formation of the cashless economy in India in a big way.
 It also deployed 10,000 Cash Recycling Machines across public, private, co-operative and small finance banks, reducing cash circulation and establishing a stronghold in the Indian payment space.

 A lot has been done in the direction of establishing a cashless economy, but the process needs to become more effortless, secure and accessible for people to relinquish their reluctance and go digital wholeheartedly.
 Telecom networks must be improved to make transactions easier...technology must be constantly up-graded to make them safer...and financial infrastructure must be expanded to make it more accessible, to help the cash-preferring generation warm-up to the digital payment solutions.
 It's certainly a long road ahead, but the world's largest cash economy is en route the digital destination.